Ivory Coast–Mexico relations: Bilateral agreements

-Both nations have signed a few bilateral agreements such as a Memorandum of Understanding for the Establishment of a Mechanism of Consultation in Matters of Mutual Interest (1999); Agreement on Educational and Cultural Cooperation (1999); Memorandum of Understanding between ProMéxico and the Center for the Promotion of Côte d'Ivoire investment (2016) and a Memorandum of Understanding in Academic Collaboration between both nations Ministries of Foreign Affairs.
+Both nations have signed a few bilateral agreements such as a Memorandum of Understanding for the Establishment of a Mechanism of Consultation in Matters of Mutual Interest (1999); Agreement on Educational and Cultural Cooperation (1999); Memorandum of Understanding between ProMéxico and the Center for the Promotion of Côte d'Ivoire investment (2016); and a Memorandum of Understanding in Academic Collaboration between both nations Ministries of Foreign Affairs (2019).

 Trade

-In 2018, trade between Ivory Coast and Mexico totaled US$98 million.
-Ivory Coast's main exports to Mexico include: cacao, nuts and almonds.
-Mexico's main export to Ivory Coast is petroleum.
+In 2023, trade between Ivory Coast and Mexico totaled US$167 million.
+Ivory Coast's main exports to Mexico include: cocoa paste, cocoa beans and powder, butter fat and oil cocoa, rubber, wood, and articles of aluminum.
+Mexico's main exports to Ivory Coast include: tubes and pipes of iron or steel, malt extract, fish, meat, medicines, discs, tapes and other media for sound recordings; machinery, tractors, motor cars and other vehicles.
 Mexican multinational company Sukarne operates in Ivory Coast.